-Prolonged drought (approximately 3 years or more), improper grazing practices, or a combination of these factors weaken the resilience of the Reference State (1) and drive its transition to the Shortgrass State (2).
-The Reference State (1) transitions to the Shortgrass State (2) when mid-statured, cool-season grasses become rare and contribute little to production.
-Shortgrasses, particularly Sandberg bluegrass, and unpalatable forbs dominate the plant community.
+Improper grazing practices, hydrologic alteration, or a combination of these factors weaken the resilience of the Reference State (1) and drive its transition to the Altered State (2).
+The Reference State (1) transitions to the Altered State (2) when cool-season rhizomatous wheatgrasses become rare and contribute little to production.
+Foxtail barley and unpalatable forbs such as povertyweed dominate the plant community.